PG1003/brle/README.md

 * Optimized for sequences of ones or zeros.
 * Robust
-  * The encoder and decoder does not depend on previously processed data.
+  * The encoder and decoder do not depend on previously processed data.
   * Fixed size RLE [data blocks](#Block-format).
 * Compress and expand data in a single pass.
 * No buffering of input data or output data.